Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Basics

 Computing the least or the greatest fixed point is in general hard, even in one dimension, both in the oracle and in the explicit model.

-\begin{proposition} Computing the LFP or the GFP of an explicitly given polynomial-time monotone function in one dimension is NP-hard.
+\begin{proposition} Computing the LFP or the GFP of an explicitly given polynomial-time monotone function in one dimension is \NP-hard.
 In the oracle model, the problem requires $\Omega(N)$ queries for a domain of size $N$. \end{proposition} \begin{proof} We prove the claim for the LFP; the GFP is similar.
-Reduction from Satisfiability.
+We reduce from the Satisfiability (SAT) problem.
 Given a Boolean formula $\phi$ in $n$ variables, let the domain $D=\{ 0, 1, \ldots, 2^n \}$, and define the function $f$ as follows.
 For $x \leq 2^n-1$, viewing $x$ as an $n$-bit binary number, it corresponds to an assignment to the $n$ variables of $\phi$; let $f(x)=x$ if the assignment $x$ satisfies $\phi$, and let $f(x)=x+1$ otherwise.
 Define $f(2^n)=2^n$.
 Clearly $f$ is a monotone function and it can be computed in polynomial time.
 If $\phi$ is not satisfiable then the LFP of $f$ is $2^n$, while if $\phi$ is satisfiable then the LFP is not $2^n$.

 For the oracle model, use the same domain $D$ and let $f$ map every $x \leq 2^n-1$ to $x$ or $x+1$, and $f(2^n)=2^n$.
 The LFP is not $2^n$ iff there exists an $x \leq 2^n-1$ such that $f(x)=x$, which in the oracle model requires trying all possible $x \leq 2^n-1$. \end{proof}